heyyitsemyy/LSCD_Project/README.md

 - ML Model: logistic regression
 - Evaluation Metric: Precision and Recall
 - Data Preparation: Created masks and used the Pyradiomics Python Library to extract features from each image (radiomics_features function).
 Appended labels and normalized each column of the feature matrix.
-- Results: Average Recall: 0.764 Average Precision: 0.820
+- Results: Average Recall: 0.764 Average Precision: 0.820 (Screenshot Attached)

 Functions:
 - radiomics_features: creates a feature matrix for training